szabolcsnagy/qrcode-in-cfml/readme.md

 # QR Code Generator

 Simple example to generate QR codes in CFML using the zxing java library.
-It is only tested with Coldfusion 11, but it should work on other CFML engies.
+It is only tested with Coldfusion 11, but it should work on other CFML engines.

 ## Getting Started